 - Improved employee retention

-Those businesses who welcome mentoring by seniors are benefited with the best training as it comprises experience and loyalty.
+Those businesses that welcome mentoring by seniors are benefited from the best training as it comprises experience and loyalty.

 9. Focus on soft communication skills

-- Delighting the customer with your soft and humble conversations
+Delighting the customer with humble conversations builds the customer’s confidence in your company.

 10. Give your employees enough time

-A new workplace certainly brings new things in that an employee needs to adapt.
+A new workplace certainly brings new things that an employee needs to adapt to.
 For understanding the new products, services, work culture you generally can give them enough time.

 Generally, this time includes:

-- For learning all the products or services in details
+- To learn all the products or services in details

 - Enough time to experiment and get a better idea about the products

-- In order to manage to get better their personal affairs
+- To manage for getting better their personal affairs

 Giving time to the employee allows them to perform effectively that nurtures in growth and productivity of the company.
 Not always you can please your employees with other benefits but giving the benefit of time produces better results for sure.

-Final thoughts on how to empower customer service team
+Final thoughts on how to empower the customer service team